 - Preheat the oven to 350 degrees Fahrenheit.

-- To make the streusel topping, combine the GF flour, coconut sugar, and pumpkin pie spice.
+- To make the streusel topping, combine the flour, coconut sugar, and pumpkin pie spice.
 Slowly pour in the melted oil and combine with your fingers or a fork until crumbles form.
 Set aside.

-- Whisk together the coconut sugar, maple syrup, melted coconut oil, pumpkin puree, vanilla extract, apple cider vinegar, and eggs.
+- To make the loaf: Whisk together the coconut sugar, maple syrup, melted coconut oil, pumpkin puree, vanilla extract, apple cider vinegar, and eggs.

 - Evenly spread the streusel topping on top of the bread allowing it to crumble between your fingers.

 - Bake for 1 hour to 1 hour 15 minutes or until a toothpick comes out clean.

 - For the maple glaze, simply whisk together all ingredients until well combined.

 - Let the bread cool for at least 2 hours before glazing and slicing, otherwise it will be crumbly!

 - Once cool, drizzle the glaze on top, slice, and enjoy!